PCCLibrary/instruction-requests/resources/docs/dropzone-implementation.md

 1. User submits the form with the token
 2. The server creates a new instruction request
-3. The system associates temporary files with the new request
+3. The system calls `associateFiles` with the token and instruction request ID
+4. The method verifies the token, retrieves the temporary files, and moves them to permanent storage
+5. Each file is updated with the correct model type and ID
-4. The token is invalidated to prevent reuse
+6. The temporary upload record is deleted to prevent reuse
+7. The method returns boolean value indicating success or failure

 ## Technical Details